sowmiya-balan/pbarlike/README.md

 [tests.py](tests.py) serves as an example.

-After installation, PBARLIKE and it's modules can be easily imported and used from anywhere within python:
+After installation, pbarlike and it's modules can be easily imported and used from anywhere within python:

 ```
 >>> from pbarlike import data, drn_interface, loglike_recipe